Code-Institute-Submissions/botanical-puzzle/testing.md

 ## Testing during development : JavaScript
 * As each function was created, is was tested individually for functionality.
 * Once individual functions were working, they were grouped together, and tested again.
-* At every step and stage of development and implementation of the project, the javascript functionality was tested and re-tested using live demos, and changed when and where necessary.
+* At every step and stage of development and implementation of the project, the javascript functionality was tested and re-tested using live demos on mobile, tablet and desktop devices, and changed when and where necessary.
 * Chrome inspect tools were utlilised, and the console checked regularly to ensure no errors were occuring.
 * Where possible, variables have been declared inside functions, but in some cases it was necessary or appropriate to declare global variables so that the code worked.<br>
 For example, score, selectedPlantIndex and selectedPlant needed to be global let values as their value is used and changed elsewhere in the code as the game progresses.